wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

-   recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again
+   recommended that NTA implementors should periodically attempt to validate the domain in question, for the period of time that the Negative Trust Anchor is in place, until such validation is again successful.

-Ebersman, et al.         Expires April 26, 2015                 [Page 7]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014

-   successful.
 Before removing the Negative Trust Anchor, all authoritive resolvers listed in the zone should be checked.
 Due to AnyCast or load balancers, this may not be possible.

+Ebersman, et al.          Expires June 18, 2015                 [Page 7]

+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

    Once all testing succeeds, a Negative Trust Anchor should be removed as soon as is reasonably possible.
 Optimally this is automatic,